HibatulM/hibatulM/README.md

 ## What I do
 - Currently I am working on developing my own personal website
-- I'm learning about Languages and automata at my University and learning about Web Development from codepath.
+- I'm learning about Languages and automata at my University and about Web Development from codepath.
 - Reach out to me at LinkedIn!

 ## Tech Stack